zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Chain-Fibers-Redux.rst

 Collators: validate transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On receipt of a transaction, they go through the usual Ethereum 1.0
+On receipt of a transaction, they go through the usual Expanse 1.0
 rites of checking payment is enough, initial balances &c.
 Once basic
 validation is done, they attempt to execute it, throwing it out if it
 touches any fiber that is not part of collator's fiber set.